thecoshman/ghrape/README.md

 Note that examples below have a volume mount for `docker.sock`, this allows the runners to perform docker based operations.
 If you do not want this, I believe you can simply not use the volume mount, and whilst docker is installed, it can't be used.
-You might find you permission denied errors, which can be solved by running (on your host machine) `sudo chmod 666 /var/run/docker.sock`, as described [here](https://devopscube.com/run-docker-in-docker/).
+You might find you get permission denied errors, which can be solved by running (on your host machine) `sudo chmod 666 /var/run/docker.sock`, as described [here](https://devopscube.com/run-docker-in-docker/).
 Further, as described on that page, you likely also need to update `/etc/rc.local` so it is applied at system start up.

 ### Directly running a container (mediocre solution)